BlueMap-Minecraft/BlueMapWiki/wiki/FAQ.md

 If you're certain the connection speed between your server and you is adequate, make sure you're on the latest version of BlueMap, as there may have been optimisations since.

+### Q: Why is BlueMap using so much of my servers CPU?
+When you install BlueMap for the first time, it needs to convert all of your world(s) into 3d models.
+This is a pretty intensive process, so it's not strange at all to see BlueMap using up a lot of CPU power for a while after it's been installed.

+In the BlueMap config file `core.conf` you can set how many threads BlueMap will use for the conversion process.
+BlueMap runs asynchronously to your server-thread, so as long as the CPU isn't maxed out, it should not slow down your server.

+After the conversion process is done for the first time, it won't ever have to render the whole map again!
+From then on, BlueMap will keep track of your world and convert only the chunks that change.

+If you do `/bluemap`, you can see the progress of the conversions and an estimated time that is left.

 ### Q: How can I add or remove maps?
 To add a map, copy a map-config from the `maps`-folder next to the other config-files, open it and tweak the settings for your new map.
 To remove a map, just delete the config-file.